kiranvenom1209/voerynth-os/SETTINGS_MODULE_README.md

-# Settings Module - Implementation Complete ✅
+# Settings Module — Implementation Complete ✅ (Private Briefing)

+> **Audience:** Investors and trusted collaborators of **Vœrynth Système**.
+This briefing outlines how the Layer 5 settings experience achieves full Home Assistant parity without leaving the Vœrynth OS UI.
+Keep this document confidential and aligned with the proprietary license.

 ## Overview

-A complete Settings module has been built for Voerynth OS that allows full management of Home Assistant integrations, devices, entities, and areas entirely through the app's UI - **no Home Assistant web interface required**.
+A complete Settings module has been built for Vœrynth OS that allows full management of Home Assistant integrations, devices, entities, and areas directly inside the command-deck UI—**no Home Assistant web interface required**.
+Every interaction is shaped for luxury residences and vessels where staff time is precious and connectivity may be constrained.

 ## 🎯 Features Implemented